terminusdb/terminusdb-console/CONTRIBUTING.md

 ## Working with local versions of dependencies

-If you also want to have local versions of the dependencies of console, such as `@terminusdb/terminusdb-client`, then you should clone those repos locally and use `npm link` to make npm use the local version as well
+If you also want to have local versions of the dependencies of console, such as `@terminusdb/terminusdb-client`, then you should clone those repos locally and use `npm link` to make npm use the local version.

-**Do not edit package.json or the webpack config with file paths** Use npm link if you want to use local packages, or set `.npmrc` if you want to use our dev packages.
+**Do not edit package.json or the webpack config with file paths** Use `npm link` if you want to use local packages, or set `.npmrc` if you want to use our dev packages.